Jonaleow04/GMautomation/README.md

 ## Improvements
 ### Update 1:
 - Got rid of separate function for each class and improved the scheduling code as suggested by u/17291 on reddit
+- Migrated data to config.json file as suggested by u/mikerahk on reddit